-Eiriksstadir Viking Home is a replica Viking turf-house.
+Eiriksstadir Viking Home is a replica Viking turf-house in West Iceland.
 The Viking Home is in Eiriksstadir, the homestead of Eric the Red.
 Eric found Greenland and his son, Leifr, discovered America.

 In the Eiriksstadir Heritage Museum, a replica turf-house hosts visitors who will meet modern day Vikings.
 The Vikings demonstrate the lifestyle from 1,000 years ago, sharing their crafts and knowledge.
 Visitors learn about Erik the Red who was a famous explorer and discovered Greenland.
 You also hear about his son ‘Leif the Lucky’ who was the first European to set foot in North America, which he named Vinland.

 Dalabyggd in West Iceland was the starting point for one of the most exciting chapters in history; the Viking Age expansion westward, which took explorers first to Greenland and later to the shores of North America.